Resources For Educators

 Workshops & Conferences

-Informational classes are held throughout the year to address topics relevant to parents/caregivers of, and professionals who work with, individuals who have Down syndrome.
-Examples include topics such as behavior, education, health, child development, estate planning and other relevant issues.
+Informational classes are periodically held throughout the year to address topics relevant to parents/caregivers of, and professionals who work with, individuals with Down syndrome.
+Topics previously presented on have included behavior, adaptive and therapeutic devices, and transitioning out of the school system.
 Visit the DSAWM calendar to find upcoming classes.